-Students who have been enrolled in the Master's programme in February 2010 or earlier can continue their study in accordance with previous curriculums.
-However, the university wants to draw your attention to the fact that the ministerial orders to which the curriculum refers are cancelled.
+Students who have been enrolled in the Master's programme 1 February 2012 or earlier can continue their study in accordance with their previous curriculum.
+However, the university wants to draw attention to the fact that the ministerial orders to which the curriculum refers may have been cancelled or changed.